xtrm0/thingisee.js/README.markdown

 ## thingiview.setShowPlane(true);

 `true or false`.
-Show or hide the 100x100 grid plane under the object.
+Show or hide the grid plane under the object.
+The grind can be configure using the gridsize and gridunit paremeter of Thingiview.

 ## thingiview.setBackgroundColor('#ffffff');